 What is the richest college or university?
 This question has a clear answer, and requires simply looking at the endowments of schools (it’s Harvard).
 What is the most beautiful college campus in America?
-This question raises a matter of taste, and admits no compelling answer.
+This question addresses a matter of taste, and has no single right answer.
 Do you like mountains, then try Colorado.
 Do you like gorges, then try New York’s Finger Lakes.
 Do you like open prairies, then try Kansas.

 At AcademicInfluence.com, we believe that prospective students are best served by being able to rank schools in many different ways in line with the many different questions they may have.
 Different queries require different ranking metrics.
 Let a thousand flowers bloom.
 And yet, we insist that they be flowers and not weeds.
-That’s why we stress “ranking metrics” rather than “ranking approaches.”
+That’s why we base our rankings on metrics.

-At AcademicInfluence.com, we insist that our rankings be objective and even quantifiable, where the numbers are not drawn out of a hat but have a clear transparent meaning so that in principle anyone with access to the same input data will calculate the same numbers and get the same ranking.
+At AcademicInfluence.com, we insist that our rankings be objective and even quantifiable, where the numbers are not drawn out of a hat but depend on applying a clearly defined algorithm to publicly available data.
+The meaning of the numbers needs to have a clear meaning, and anyone with access to the input data should be in a position to reverse-engineer our algorithm.

-Why is this important?
+Why is it important to develop an algorithm that ranks schools objectively?
 Most of the leading ranking organizations employ ranking approaches with subjective elements.
-Many depend heavily on self-reports, in which survey responders detail their own personal assessment or perception of a school’s characteristics, such as reputation.
+Many depend heavily on self-reports, in which survey responders detail their own personal assessment or perception of a school’s characteristics, such as reputation (20 percent of the U.S. News ranking, for instance, is based on a reputation survey).
 The problems with self-reports include lying (making a school seem better or worse than it may actually be), misperception (simply being mistaken in one’s perception of the school), and moral hazard (perverse incentives to portray a school one way rather than another).

-Rankings of schools by alumni on a five-star scale or by their salary data after graduation face these same problems, as well as a selection effect: What sort of alumni tend to give a five-star rating to a school from which they graduated?
+Rankings of schools by alumni on a five-star scale or by their salary data after graduation face these same problems.
+But they also face a selection effect: What sort of alumni tend to give a five-star rating to a school from which they graduated?
 What if people like to think well of things into which they invested time and money?
 What if they want to warn people about mistakes they’ve committed?
 And which impulse is stronger?
-In any case, such rankings are not only subjective but can be skewed.
-Ditto for salary reports: Do people working minimum wage upon graduation really want the world to know this fact, even if they share this knowledge anonymously?
+Such rankings are not only subjective but also easily skewed.
+Ditto for salary reports: Do people working at minimum wage upon graduation really want the world to know this, even if they share this knowledge anonymously?